-AGEC 5033 Commodity Futures Markets Prerequisites: ("C" or better in AGEC 3213 and AGEC 3333).
+Prerequisites: ("C" or better in AGEC 3213 and AGEC 3333).

 Description: The economics of commodity futures markets.
 The vocabulary of futures markets and the mechanics of trading and hedging.
 Basis and producer marketing strategies.
 Fundamental analysis and statistical analysis of data.
-Technical analysis, behavioral finance, efficient market hypothesis and basics of option pricing.
-May not be used for degree credit with AGEC 4333.
+Technical analysis, behavioral finance, concurrent).